rust-lang/wg-async/src/vision/status_quo/alan_has_an_event_loop.md

 As a first Rust Project, Alan decides to program his own IRC Client.

-Since it is Alans first Project in Rust, it is going to be a private one.
+Since it is Alan's first Project in Rust, it is going to be a private one.
 He is going to use it on is Mac, so he decides to go with the cocoa crate to not have to learn any Framework specific quirks.
 This way Alan can get a feel of Rust itself.

 ### Alans hopes and dreams
 Despite a learning curve, he managed to creating a first window and have some buttons and menus works.
 After the initialisation is done, the App hand over control to [CFRunLoop::Run](https://developer.apple.com/documentation/corefoundation/1542011-cfrunlooprun?language=occ).

-Once Alan is happy whit his Mock UI, he wants to hook it up with some actual features.
-He is happy to learn that Rust has Features he already knows.
+Once Alan is happy with his Mock UI, he wants to make it actually do something.
+Reading about async Rust, he sees that several of the concepts there map pretty well to some core Cocoa concepts:
 * Promises => Futures
 * Observables => Streams.